2010 Canterbury earthquake: Emergency response and relief efforts

 Christchurch's emergency services managed the early stages of the emergency as the Civil Defence organisation was activated.
 The St John Ambulance service had sixteen ambulances operational within half an hour of the earthquake and received almost 700 calls within the first 6 hours.

 Police promptly arrested a couple of opportunists who had broken into a liquor store shortly after the quake and attempted to take alcohol.
 Police emphasised this was only an isolated incident.
 The alleged offenders subsequently appeared in Court on burglary and theft charges in connection with the looting.

 A state of emergency was declared for Christchurch at 10:16 am on 4 September, and the city's central business district was closed to the general public.
 A curfew was put in place from 7 pm to 7 am for parts of the central business district.
 The New Zealand Army was deployed to help the police enforce the closure and curfew.

 Civil Defence also declared a state of emergency for Selwyn District and Waimakariri District.
 The National Crisis Management Centre in the basement of the Beehive in Wellington was activated, while Selwyn District, Waimakariri and Timaru activated their emergency operation centres.

 A Royal New Zealand Air Force C-130 Hercules plane brought 42 urban search and rescue personnel and three sniffer dogs from the North Island to Christchurch the day of the quake, to help check for people buried in the rubble and determine which buildings are safe to use.
 There were a large number of police and engineers present in the disaster areas.
 The New Zealand Army deployed personnel upon the request of the Christchurch mayor.
 Eighty police officers from Auckland were dispatched to Christchurch to assist with general duties there.

-The United Nations contacted the New Zealand government and offered its assistance.
+The United Nations contacted the New Zealand Government and offered its assistance.
 The United States military offered to send help from Hawaii; local authorities expressed gratitude for the offer, but turn it down saying they had matters under control.
-The Queen asked the Prime Minister to send her good wishes to the people affected by and helping recover from the quake.
+Queen Elizabeth II asked the Prime Minister to send her good wishes to the people affected by and helping recover from the quake.